abelhtt/idb/backend/scrapers/README.md

-Code to scrape data from api sources.
+# Code to scrape data from API Sources.

 scrape_majors - scrapes data for majors.